 Joel Eriksson began to work on music for games early in his career.
 In 2000, he made the music for the acclaimed EA game, Battlefield 1942.
 This innovative WWII themed multiplayer game gained cult and commercial success, spawning a much loved series.
 The theme song is an iconic piece of music.
-It has been covered by orchestras and fans all over the world, as well as appearing in the sequels of the game franchise.
+It has been covered by orchestras and fans all over the world and appears in the sequels of the game franchise.
 Away from games, Eriksson has made music for films and TV.
 In 2006, he scored the music for the Finnish-Swedish feature film, 7 miljonärer.

 In parallel, inspired by a love of Funk and groovy sounds, Joel Eriksson helped to start the Gonkyburg movement with Quant.
 He began to release records as Jol, with singles for the innovative Swedish Dot label in 2000.
 The Moody Aow album followed for the Danish April Records imprint in 2003 and The Life in the sun Ep for DNM in 2006.
 Joel met Erik Niklasson from Plej and they began to create songs as Yuki-Jobo.
 One of the songs, Supernova Sky, featured acclaimed Swedish-Japanese singer Yukimi Nagano (later of Little Dragon fame).
 Soon after, Joel and Erik set their sights on pop stardom as The Similou.
 In 2004, the duo had a pop hit in the shape of All This Love, which was released on Sony in the UK, and climbed the charts in the UK, Australia and in Sweden.
 The Similou toured extensively in Sweden and were the support act for the Backstreet Boys in Stockholm at Globen.
 Away from The Similou, Eriksson co-wrote hit songs for Japanese boy band Arashi.

 Eriksson has continued to compose and produce music to this day.
 By his own admissions, he has now grown up and in 2018 built his own studio.
 In 2021, he decided to celebrate twenty years since the original Battlefield 1942 theme, by recording a new version.
-He is currently working on game designing projects and wishes to create more soundtracks in the future.
+He is currently working on JOL tracks, video creation and game projects and wishes to create more songs and soundtracks in the future.

 Written by Jon Freer

 Announcing a new version of the battlefield 1942 theme.
 It’s a thankyou to everyone who liked it, played it, or reached out to me during the last 20 years.
-It’s close to the 1942 original feel, but a new production.
-Like it or not.
-My friend Artur Bondarchuk said it’s fire.
-I will not make another version again 20 years from now.
-I’ll look for something new to put my soul into.
-Don’t hesitate to reach out with a soundcloud message if you have any ideas.
+If you wish to reach out, you could send a soundcloud message!

 Kärlek, Love och Ha det så bra!